 Overhead service feeds include power poles that string feeder wires from the utility company’s pole to the power pole by your home.
 From there, the feeder cables run overhead and connect to a service mast that runs through your roof or is mounted to the side of your home.
-Because the feeder cables are exposed (and suspended between the power pole and your home), they are vulnerable to damage from tree limbs, heavy ice buildup, and extreme weather.
+Since the feeder cables are exposed and suspended between the power pole and your home, they are vulnerable to damage from tree limbs, heavy ice buildup, and extreme weather.

 Cost of Underground vs. Overhead Feeders

 Overhead feeds use triplex aluminum wire that is much cheaper and less time-consuming to install than underground wiring, which can cost about $1.50 per foot for the materials alone.

 On a larger scale, utilities report that it often costs five times more to install underground power lines than overhead lines.
 The tradeoff, in terms of cost and other impacts, comes when severe weather events cause significant damage to overhead power systems, requiring costly repairs and economic hardship due to prolonged power outages.

 Safety Factors of Underground vs. Overhead Feeders

 With overhead lines, you have to watch that tall trucks, farm implements, augers, and other tall pieces of equipment don’t get tangled in them.
 With underground feeders, you have to watch out when you are digging.
 Digging around underground feeders is a disaster waiting to happen!

 Before you dig anywhere in your yard, you should call 8-1-1, the "Call Before You Dig" hotline.
 The service will connect you to a local operator who will contact the utility companies with lines in your area.
 The companies will mark your lines within a few days and usually at no cost to you.